Change Management:

 Which model to equip depends on the organization as well as the specific change challenge.
 Some models are more process driven, while others really center around the people part.
 By experimenting with a couple of different change models, you can discover which one is the best fit for your organization, or take elements from each and create your own change model.

-Besides change management models, there are also a myriad of templates available for those who care to look.
+Besides change management models, there are also a myriad of change management tools and templates available for those who care to look.
 This will certainly make your job easier.
 So leverage what’s out there and if needed, mold it for your own organizational context.

 What are the biggest challenges?